maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-11.md

 For the P2P data distribution in the Polygon Metrics network, the [Streamr](https://streamr.network) protocol is proposed for the following reasons:

 * It is [scalable, fast, and robust](https://streamr.network/network-whitepaper),
-* It is already being used for [decentralized metrics collection](https://streamr.network/core/streams/streamr.eth%2Fmetrics%2Fnetwork%2Fsec/preview),
+* It is already being used for [decentralized metrics collection](https://streamr.network/hub/streams/streamr.eth%2Fmetrics%2Fnetwork%2Fsec/live-data),
 * The Streamr protocol is native to the Polygon ecosystem: the involved smart contracts (for access control etc.) are on Polygon,
-* The core Streamr team runs a [Polygon validator node](https://staking.polygon.technology/validators/146),
+* The Streamr team runs a [Polygon validator node](https://staking.polygon.technology/validators/146),
 * No new tokens are necessary - the Streamr Network works on shared reciprocity.

 Additionally, the choice has the following advantages against libp2p for this particular use case: